lebogangolifant/biz_link_client/README.md

 ## Overview

-**biz_link** is a dynamic QR code generator for virtual business cards (vCards).
+**biz_link** is a dynamic QR code generator for VCard.
 The application allows users to create, manage, and order NFC-enabled business cards with embedded QR codes.
 The QR codes link to a dynamically updated vCard profile that can be accessed via NFC technology or by scanning the code.

 ## Table of Contents